-The fleet is now made up of over 300 buses, including double decks, single decks, minibuses, coaches, open top buses and a selection of vintage
+East Yorkshire is strongly committed to providing passengers with quality transport and is determined to invest in new and refurbished buses, continually improving standards.
+The fleet is now made up of over 300 buses, including double decks, single decks, minibuses, coaches, open top buses and two vintage vehicles.

-To find out more about the history of EYMS see History and Memories.
+To find out more about the history of East Yorkshire see History and Memories.